-1. The Chief Harbor Engineer may grant a variance for new construction, substantial improvement, and other proposed new development.
-In addition, variances may be granted for development on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level.

-2. With respect to a historic building or structure the Chief Harbor Engineer shall issue a variance in the following situations:

-a) The variance applies to the repair or rehabilitation of a historic building or structure, and the applicable governmental agency has determined that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure; or b) The variance applies to new construction, substantial improvement, or other proposed new development necessary for the conduct of a functionally dependent use, provided that structure is protected by methods that minimize flood damages during the base flood and that issuance of the permit does not result in additional threats to public safety or create a public nuisance.
-A "functionally dependent use" is a use that cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-The term includes, but is not limited to, docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, facilities that provide waterfront public access, and ship building and ship repair facilities.
+- 1. The Chief Harbor Engineer may grant a variance for new construction, substantial improvement, and other proposed new development.
+In addition, variances may be granted for development on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level. - 2.
+With respect to a historic building or structure the Chief Harbor Engineer shall issue a variance in the following situations: - a.
+The variance applies to the repair or rehabilitation of a historic building or structure, and the applicable governmental agency has determined that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure; or - b.
+The variance applies to new construction, substantial improvement, or other proposed new development necessary for the conduct of a functionally dependent use, provided that structure is protected by methods that minimize flood damages during the base flood and that issuance of the permit does not result in additional threats to public safety or create a public nuisance.